 4. Technology Preferences

 - If you are interested in having remote access and home automation, belt systems provide better integrations.
+Modern belt drive systems often include Wi-Fi connectivity and smartphone access, which makes it easier to program a garage door opener for customized schedules and remote use.

 5. Noise Tolerance